Brian-Baros/SarahMemory/README.md

 ### **4. New Core Files**
 - `SarahMemoryPreTokenAnalyzer.py`
 - `SarahMemoryCognitiveSelf.py`
-  - Turns Yin/Yang into a **TriForce** of governance : (Author Note) Yes I grew up as a gamer and yes that's a Legend of Zelda Referrence.
+  - Turns Yin/Yang into a **TriForce** of governance : (Author Note) Yes I grew up as a gamer and yes that's a Legend of Zelda Referrence, but if it works it works right, well it works.

 ---
 # **📜 License**